Audi Q5 vs BMW X3

 Thanks to their utility and ever-improving MPG, the current automotive trend is an increased interest in crossovers and SUVs over sedans.

 Some drivers have a strong, almost obsessive preference for either the Audi or BMW brand, but most of us simply want to go with the better vehicle.
 And in the case of the Audi Q5 and BMW X3, the choice is extra difficult because the similarities are so extensive.

 The Audi Q5 is available in 3 trims: Premium, Premium Plus and Prestige.
 All three feature the same 2.0 liter engine and quattro all-wheel drive, but higher-end trims add extras like a panoramic sunroof, adaptive cruise control and improved sound system.

-The base Audi Q5 trim, the Premium, costs $42,950.
+The base Audi Q5 trim, the Premium, costs $43,300.

 The BMW X3 is also available in 3 trims, but each trim is mechanically different from one another.
-The $41,000 rear-wheel drive sDrive30i, the $43,000 all-wheel drive xDrive30i and the $54,650 high-performance M40i.
+The $43,000 rear-wheel drive sDrive30i, the $45,000 all-wheel drive xDrive30i and the plug-in hybrid xDrive30e, which starts at $49,600.

 When comparing luxury SUVs, the interior quality is one of the key aspects to consider.

-While the sportier interior of the BMW will appeal to some, Audi definitely knocked the ball out of the park with the interior of the second-generation Q5.
+While the sportier interior inside the BMW will appeal to some, Audi definitely knocked the ball out of the park with the interior of the Q5.
 Audi paid incredible attention to detail, from the precision of the knurled dials to the perfect angularity on the indicator stalks.
 It just feels a touch more modern and classy than the X3’s interior.